Parmesh119/Prometheus---Grafana/README.md

 - Prometheus use PromQL language which is flexible query language

+- Prometheus is pull based monitoring system.

+- Prometheus can also send alert message using its Alertmanager.

 **What is metrics?**

 - Metrics are numerical measurements in layperson terms.